ITensor/website/docs/cppv2/classes/indexset.md

 Container for storing indices.

-The following documentation refers to IndexSet, but also applies to IQIndexSet, which is implemented using the same template class.
+The following documentation refers to `IndexSet`, but also applies to `IQIndexSet`, which is implemented using the same template class.
-For IQIndexSet, just replace all usage of the `Index` type with the type `IQIndex`.
+For `IQIndexSet`, just replace all usage of the `Index` type with the type `IQIndex`.

 * `IndexSet` is an alias for `IndexSetT<Index>`
 * `IQIndexSet` is an alias for `IndexSetT<IQIndex>`

-IndexSet and IQIndexSet are defined in "itensor/indexset.h".
+IndexSet and `IQIndexSet` are defined in "itensor/indexset.h"`.
 Also see "itensor/indexset_impl.h".
-An IndexSet is a subclass of Range which is defined in "itensor/tensor/range.h".
+An `IndexSet` is a subclass of `Range` which is defined in "itensor/tensor/range.h".

 ## Synopsis ##